 As businesses scale and grow, they often have requirements that cannot be addressed internally — whether because of resource or budgetary constraints.
 Business process outsourcing (BPO) can be a solution that enables organizations to grow and scale effectively.

 But exactly what is business process outsourcing?
 What are the risks associated with the practice, and how can corporate leaders use business process as a service (BPaaS) to their advantage?

 BPO meaning: What is business process outsourcing?

 Business process outsourcing describes a practice where specific tasks, functions, or processes within a company are contracted out to third-party organizations and vendors.
 These outside organizations have expertise in their specified area, which allows them to manage tasks and processes on behalf of other businesses.

-For example, a marketing agency may choose to outsource their payroll and accounting functions in order to focus on the core competencies of their organization.
+For example, a marketing agency, during their resource planning process, may choose to outsource their payroll and accounting functions in order to focus on the core competencies of their organization.